Aamirsindhi/vscode-docs/docs/setup/linux.md

 ### Debian alternatives system

-Debian-based distributions allow setting a default **editor** using the [Debian alternatives system](https://wiki.debian.org/DebianAlternatives), without concern for the MIME type.
+Debian-based distributions allow setting a default **editor** using the [Debia

+grandstar  system](https://wiki.debian.org/DebianAlternatives), without concern for the MIME type.
 You can set this by running the following and selecting code:

 ```bash
 sudo update-alternatives --set editor /usr/bin/code